 Icelandic is the official language in Iceland.
 Gaelic was the native language of early Icelanders, bringing strong influence to the language today.
 Icelanders learn English from a very early age and the majority of Icelanders are fluent.

-Iceland HR at a Glance
+Iceland Human Resources at a Glance

 Icelandic employment law is largely regulated through legislation, as well as by collective bargaining agreements (CBAs).
 As Iceland is part of the EEA-Agreement with the EU, it implements most EU regulations and directives regarding Labor Law into Icelandic law.